 In 1999, Big Brothers Big Sisters International was established to support Big Brothers Big Sisters-type mentoring programs throughout the world.
 In May 2001, BBBS was made an official affiliate of this International Organization and since then, BBBS Bermuda has received extensive support in meeting the needs of the children we serve.
 In addition, in May of 2002, BBBS of Bermuda was recognized internationally as Cross-Border Partners with BBBS of Dartmouth, Halifax, Nova Scotia.
 In 2005 BBBS International Office re-evaluated and formalized standards of practice for Big Brothers Big Sisters International Programs and in 2007 BBBS of Bermuda was recognized as a BBBSI affiliate under this new structure.

-Over the past 30 years, BBBS has been making a positive impact on children’s lives by matching children, primarily from single-parent homes, with adult volunteers.
+For nearly 40 years, BBBS has been making a positive impact on children’s lives by matching children, primarily from single-parent homes, with adult volunteers.
 The children as well as the volunteers come from all walks of life, and represent the diversity of Bermuda.
 Our volunteers may be single, married, childless or with children of their own, and be of any age.